-We all find comfort applying solutions that we know, but are them really the best?
+We all find comfort in applying solutions that we know, but are they really the best?

 The cure can be worse than the disease.

-Easy or familiar solution are sometimes, not the solution but addictive and dangerous
+Easy or familiar solutions are sometimes, not the solution but addictive and dangerous

 The phenomenon is known in Systems Thinking as Shifting the Burden to the Intervenor.